-So, if we’re unable to avoid death, then we may at least find ways of keeping us as strong and vital as possible while still alive.
-Avoiding toxins, taking care of our personal hygiene and exercising regularly have all proved effective in terms of postponing poor physical health into the future.
+So, if we’re unable to avoid death, then we may at least find ways of keeping ourselves as strong and vital as possible while still alive.
+Avoiding toxins, taking care of our personal hygiene and exercising regularly have all proved effective to postpone poor physical health into the future.
 With regard to regular exercise, complex questions follow on how to avoid unnecessary wear on your body and how best to improve your situation at a given time and age.

-But let’s start by looking at how medical research describes the aging process between the ages of 35 and 60:
+But let’s start by looking at how medical research describes the aging process between the ages of 35 and 60.

-The skin’s layers get thinner and more vulnerable, while losing elasticity.
-This means that both small and large wounds heal slower.
-The immune system may thus need to work for a longer period of time, which subsequently reduces your performance level as the immune system consumes energy that could otherwise be used for performing.
-Furthermore, the number of sweat glands is reduced, which results in your body’s cooling system not working as well as it used to.
+The skin loses elasticity while its layers get thinner and more vulnerable.
+This means that both small and large wounds heal more slowly.
+The immune system may thus need to work for a longer period, which subsequently reduces your performance level as the immune system consumes energy that could otherwise be used for performance.
+Furthermore, the number of working sweat glands is reduced, which results in your body’s cooling system not working as well as it used to.

-The heart becomes more rigid in some parts, as do your blood vessels.
+The heart becomes more rigid in some parts as do your blood vessels.
 Furthermore, the cells of the heart muscle contract with less and less power.
-This means less oomph in your heartbeats and reduces the amount of oxygen available to your working muscles.
+This means less oomph in your heartbeats and the amount of oxygen available to your working muscles is reduced.
 A reduced maximum cardiac output is a strong contributor to deteriorating athletic performance, even when it comes to short distances.

-It’s frequently said that the heart starts aging significantly around the age of 55–60, but your performance level may start to go down already when you’re 25.
+It’s frequently said that the heart starts aging significantly around the age of 55–60, but your performance level may start to go down when you’re 25.
 Endurance training five days a week stimulates the production of the good cholesterol that keeps the walls of your blood vessels elastic.
-The best way to mitigate the aging process in your heart is continuity, to never stop exercising.
+The best way to mitigate the aging process in your heart is continuity, so never stop exercising.

 Your lungs become less elastic and your chest wall becomes more rigid.
 This doesn’t affect your total lung volume, but it does affect how much oxygen may be sent out to your muscles and how much carbon dioxide you’re capable of exhaling.
 It also makes it more difficult to clear your lungs of mucus and your cough reflex becomes less precise.

-Your kidney function deteriorates due to your glomerulus – a sort of cluster of blood vessels filtering blood, which is then made into urine – shrinking to make it increasingly difficult to clean out waste products from your body.
+Your kidney function deteriorates due to your glomerulus shrinking.
+The glomerulus is a sort of cluster of blood vessels filtering blood, which is then made into urine.

-In your stomach and intestines, less gastric acid and saliva is secreted.
-This, together with a deteriorating kneading of the food you eat, means that you find it increasingly difficult to absorb nutrients while also increasing the risk of constipation.
+your stomach and intestines don’t produce as much gastric acid, your mouth doesn’t salivate as much, and your GI tract doesn’t “knead” the food you’ve eaten as well, meaning your body finds it increasingly difficult to absorb nutrients, and might make you constipated more often.

 Your bones become weaker with an increased risk of fractures.
-This is a factor that’s both good and bad in terms of swimming at an advanced age.
+This is a factor that’s both good and bad for swimmers of an advanced age.
 It’s good as the risk of breaking bones is low when swimming, even extremely low if you exclude the risk of slippery floors.
-It’s bad insofar as swimming doesn’t provide the strain the skeleton needs to slow down the process of the bones getting weaker.
+It’s bad insofar as swimming isn’t a weight-bearing exercise that slows down the process of the bones getting weaker.
 That’s why weight training is a great complement for those over 50 wanting to engage in swimming as their main type of exercise.